 Organisation for Economic Co-operation and Development

-Re: Business Roundtable comments on OECD public consultation on Pillar One—Amount A: Regulated Financial Services Exclusion
+Re: Business Roundtable comments on OECD public consultation, “Progress Report on Amount A of Pillar One”

 Business Roundtable welcomes the OECD’s commitment to working multilaterally and with the private sector to ensure sound tax policies and straightforward tax administration, which are essential to protecting investment and economic growth.